 To summarise the current restrictions:

-- We are currently allowed up to a maximum of 532 people onsite at any time, however seeing as we also need to comply with the density requirements of 3 persons per 4m2, we are actually limited to 304 people in the main sanctuary/foyer area (*in addition to those who are on 'official duties' and required for the service to run).
-We are also allowed 48 in the Chapel and 67 in the Hut as well as smaller numbers in some of the other rooms.
+- We are currently allowed up to a maximum of 532 people onsite for seated activities at any time, however seeing as we also need to comply with the density requirements of 3 persons per 4m2 (for seated activities) or 1 person per 2m2 (for a mix of seated and standing activities, eg. the children's ministry areas), we are actually limited to 304 people in the main sanctuary/foyer area (*in addition to those who are on 'official duties' and required for the service to run).
+We are also allowed 32 in the Chapel and 45 in the Hut as well as smaller numbers in some of the other rooms.

 - If you enter the church premises for any purpose whatsoever, you must check in by scanning the QR code displayed at the doors or, if you do not have a smart phone, by entering your details on the supplied printed copy of the Contact Tracing Record - Attendance at Public Activities form).
 Refer to our COVID-Safe Check-In feature article for full details.

 For more detailed information, refer this SA UCA Resource Page or this SA govt COVID-19 Response page.
-You can also view the current version of our COVID-Safe Plan (23 Sep 2021) which is registered with the SA Government as required.
+You can also view the current version of our COVID-Safe Plan (12 Jan 2022) which is registered with the SA Government as required and available for viewing at the Church Office.

 If you are planning to make use of the rooms at the church, please first contact the office (even if you have a key / alarm code).
 This is to allow us to arrange for appropriate cleaning after use.

-Sue has labeled each room clearly with the maximum number of people allowed according to the current 3 people per 4 square metre rule.
+Sue has labeled each room clearly with the maximum number of people allowed according to the current 3 per 4 or 1 per 2 square metre rule.
 You will also find attendance sheets and hand sanitiser available in or near each room.
 Please ensure you sign in/out and wash your hands regularly.
 Please also ensure that you maintain appropriate physical distancing - thank you!

 [ * Note that Schedule 2 Part 2 clause 2(1)(b) of the Emergency Management (Activities - General No 3) (COVID-19) Direction 2021) provides that people employed or engaged to work, or undertaking official duties, for the purpose of the activity are not to be counted when applying a density requirement. ]